TheRealMcCall/anglesey-gardening-services/README.md

   - Once the branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found [here](https://therealmccall.github.io/anglesey-gardening-services/)

+## Credit
+    - Code taken from code intitute LMS to trigger response page. https://formdump.codeinstitute.net  (this was later changed to navigate to a custom form submitted page).